ric2b/Vivaldi-browser/chromium/docs/website/site/developers/how-tos/run-chromium-with-flags/index.md

 ## Windows

-1. Exit any running-instance of Chrome.
+1. Exit any running-instance of Chrome (e.g., navigate to `chrome://quit`).
 2. Right click on your "Chrome" shortcut.
 3. Choose properties.
 4. At the end of your "Target:" line add the command-line switch.
 For